Future Games: Track notes

 There is an early version of "Morning Rain" with the title "Start Again", as recorded in a BBC session on 5 January 1971.
 "What a Shame" featured saxophone from Christine McVie's brother John Perfect whose son Dan later co-produced and featured as guitarist/co-writer on McVie's 2004 album In the Meantime.
+Perfect also played some uncredited harmonica on "Lay It All Down".

 The title track, written by then-newcomer Bob Welch, was later re-recorded for his 1979 solo album The Other One and again for His Fleetwood Mac Years & Beyond in 2003.
 The original version is featured in the 2000 movie Almost Famous.

+Four of the eight tracks were written or co-written by guitarist and vocalist Danny Kirwan.
 A heavily edited version of "Sands of Time" (b/w "Lay It All Down") was an unsuccessful single in the United States and some other territories.
 An alternate version of "Lay It All Down" appeared on the 1992 compilation 25 Years – The Chain.
-The single edit of "Sands of Time" was released on the deluxe edition of the 50 Years – Don't Stop compilation in 2018 and later as a bonus track on the 2020 remastered reissue of Future Games.
-Also included on the remastered Future Games release were alternate versions of "Sometimes" and "Show Me a Smile", a much longer alternate version of "Lay It All Down", the full jam of "What a Shame" which included vocals, plus an acoustic demo of another Welch song, "Stone".
+The single edit of "Sands of Time" was released on the deluxe edition of the 50 Years – Don't Stop compilation in 2018 and later as a bonus track on the 2020 remastered Future Games from the 1969-1974 box set.
+Also included on the remastered Future Games from this box set were alternate versions of "Sometimes" and "Show Me a Smile", a much longer alternate version of "Lay It All Down", the full jam of "What a Shame" which included vocals, plus an acoustic demo of another Welch song, "Stone".

 Artwork

+The image on the front cover was photographed by Mick Fleetwood's sister, Sally.
+On the back are individual shots of the band members, with the exception of John McVie, who instead opted to replace his headshot with one of his photographs of a penguin from the London Zoo, which he visited on a near-daily basis.
+Fleetwood Mac would incorporate the penguin mascot in several of their future releases.
 Early UK and American releases of this album, along with some other country's issues, have a yellow background to the picture of the two children and cover text.
 All subsequent releases have a green background.
 The 2013 vinyl reissue by Warner/Rhino available in the Fleetwood Mac: 1969 to 1972 4-LP box set restores the original yellow background to the album artwork, and it was released as a standalone LP two years later.
+The 1969-1974 CD box set also restores the original yellow background to the album artwork.